ourzora/nouns-marketplace/@noun-auction/README.md

 </NounishAuctionProvider>
 ```

-> Usage in child component, lets check for the active auction token id for LilNouns:
+> Usage in child component, let's check for the active auction tokenId for LilNouns:

 ```
 import { useNounishAuctionProvider } from '@noun-auction'